ZPP-MURMURAS/ZPP_Murmuras/research/executorch_vs_llama_cpp/report.md

 for Llama.cpp and [here](https://github.com/pytorch/executorch/blob/main/examples/models/llama/README.md)
 for ExecuTorch.

-I decided to use [Llama-3.2-1B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct) as my base model.
+I decided to use [Llama-3.2-1B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct) as the base model for both the framework comparison and quantization tests.
 I did not find a way to run models with the same quantization schemes on both frameworks and larger unquantized models had RAM requirements, which my phone did not meet.